brandonjew/covid19-survey-verification/README.md

 These will be loaded to get and verify receipts.
 Note that this will generate the tables for the next 100 days and cannot be run if the `tables` directory already exists to avoid breaking existing receipts.

+** The `tables/receipt` directory must be kept private!! **

+The `tables/verification` daily files can be shared but note that somebody may be able to identify valid receipts by brute force if they have these tables (especially the combined table)

 ## Getting receipts